rmcintosh/HTTP-Tiny-Bandwidth/README.md

 # DESCRIPTION

-HTTP::Tiny::Bandwidth is a subclass of HTTP::Tiny which can limits download/upload speed.
+HTTP::Tiny::Bandwidth is a subclass of [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny) which can limit download/upload speed.

 If you want to use LWP::UserAgent with limitation of download/upload speed, see [eg](https://github.com/shoichikaji/HTTP-Tiny-Bandwidth/tree/master/eg) directory.